aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 **Where they excel:** Regulated industries where AI deployment requires regulatory alignment.
 The integration with their audit and risk practices is unique and useful for enterprises that need defensible governance documentation.

-**Typical engagement:** 3–6 months, $400K–$2M depending on scope.
+**Typical engagement:** 3-6 months, $400K-$2M depending on scope.
 Output is heavy on policy, governance documentation, and management system design.

 ### KPMG — Trusted AI 10-pillar framework

 KPMG is the only Big Four firm to publish a formally numbered 10-pillar AI framework.
 They were also the first to claim ISO 42001 certification for their own operations.

-**What they actually deliver:**
+**What they deliver:**
 - AI risk assessment against the 10-pillar framework
 - ISO 42001 implementation and certification
 - AI governance committee design and charter